VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

 - `availabilityZones[*].vmauthQueryPerZone` was moved to `availabilityZones[*].read.perZone.vmauth`
 - `availabilityZones[*].vmauthCrossAZQuery` was moved to `availabilityZones[*].read.crossZone.vmauth`

-Also naming convention was changed with a following reasoning:
-- it contained redundant prefixes. e.g: `vmauth-read-proxy` created resources, which already contain `vmauth` prefix: `vmauth-vmauth-read-proxy` or `vmcluster-zone-eu-1` creates resources with redundant `vmcluster` part: `vmselect-vmcluster-zone-eu-1`
-- to match new configuration keys: `vmauth-global-read` was renamed to `read-global` as it has `read.global` configuration parameter

-If you didn't override default name and want To keep old resource names please use `<component>.name`.

 Example:

 If before an upgrade you had given below configuration